liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/liquibase-container-aws-ecs-eks.md

 * Configuration files
 * SQL scripts

-Database credentials and connection encryption keys are typically stored in an AWS-managed credential store and can be passed to Liquibase with [environment variables](https://docs.liquibase.com/concepts/connections/liquibase-environment-variables.html).
+Database credentials and connection encryption keys are typically stored in an AWS-managed credential store and can be passed to [Liquibase using environment variables](https://docs.liquibase.com/concepts/connections/liquibase-environment-variables.html).

 User-created configuration files and SQL scripts are secured in user-owned, mounted volumes configured at container runtime.